Deploying a docker registry on Kubernetes

 Kubernetes Secret

-We will reuse the username and password that was created earlier in this demonstration to create a Kubernetes secret that will be used by the deployment to access the registry.
+We will reuse the username and password that were created earlier in this demonstration to create a Kubernetes secret that will be used by the deployment to access the registry.

-We create the secret in the test namespace that we create a minute ago.
+We create the secret in the test namespace that we created a minute ago.

 Deployment